Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Computational Results

 \subsection{Experimental question 1: DNN configurations}

 Configuring a DNN correctly is critical for it to perform well, and is a difficult problem in and of itself~\citep{domhan2015}.
-We therefore suggest three different possible configurations for the CPMP in which we adjust the number of shared weight layers (SWL) and non-shared weight layers (NSWL) for both the policy and value networks.
+We therefore suggest three different possible configurations for the CPMP in which we adjust the number of shared weight layers (SWL) and non-shared weight layers (NSWL) for both the branching and bounding networks.
 All networks are trained using the Adam optimizer~\citep{kingma2014adam}, which is based on a gradient descent.
+We first explore the performance of different branching networks (in DLTS) in Section~\ref{sec:branching_networks}.
+We train branching networks of different sizes on the G123 datasets and evaluate the prediction quality of each network on 30,000 validation instances of the same class/size as the training dataset.
+We then insert each of the branching networks into DLTS to evaluate their performance on additionally generated validation datasets (each consisting of 300 G123 instances).
+The DFS search strategy and the log-based branch pruning function (shown in Equation~\ref{equ:log}) are used with a $p$ value found through a grid search.
+In Section~\ref{sec:bounding_networks}, we evaluate the performance of several branching networks.
+Training and evaluation of the bounding networks is done similarly to the branching networks.
+To evaluate the performance impact of the bounding network on the search for CPMP solutions, we use each bounding network together with the best performing branching network from Section~\ref{sec:branching_networks} in DLTS.
+We use the DFS search strategy with the log-based branch pruning function and tune the parameters $p$, $d$, and $k$ through a grid search\footnote{In later experimental questions, we use an algorithm configurator~\citep{gga} to set parameters, but avoid it on these first experimental questions due to the high computational cost.}.